Brentano's: Europe

 At various times in its history, Brentano's had stores outside of the United States.
 Under the leadership of Arthur Brentano, Brentano's had stores in Paris and London.
 Although the Brentano family owned the European stores, the stores were not a part of the same corporation that had owned the American stores and were not affected by the 1933 bankruptcy.
 It is not known when the Brentano family sold its interest in either store.

 Both of these stores were frequented by American expatriates.
 Brentano's also used these stores as a way to distribute American newspapers and books by American authors that were not well-known outside of the United States, many of which were reprinted in Europe by Brentano's, to Europeans.

 According to an 1887 New York Times article, the Paris store (Brentano's S.A.) was first opened on the Avenue de l'Opéra in 1887 by Arthur Brentano.
 This store was closed during the German occupation but was one of the first American owned businesses to reopen after the Liberation of Paris.

 The Brentano's on Avenue de l'Opéra in Paris closed in 2009 but was bought and reopened in 2010 by Iranian businessman Farock Sharifi.

 The London store (Brentano's Ltd.) first opened in 1889.
 When that store opened, there were stores in New York, Chicago, Washington and Paris.
 According in a 1927 article in The Washington Post, the London store might have been replaced by a publishing office by that time.

 Canada

 Under Macmillan, Brentano's opened its first and only Canadian store in Toronto in 1975.
 This store had the distinction of being the only American-owned bookstore with a physical location within Canada.
 This store was closed shortly after Brentano's had filed for bankruptcy in 1982.

 Publishing

 From its headquarters at 586 Fifth Avenue, Brentano's became a publisher, with a specialization in French literature that led it to publish under the imprint "Éditions Brentano's" many titles by French writers in exile during the Vichy France period.

 In an attempt to prevent possible liquidation of the company, the publishing department was sold to Coward-McCann in 1933.

-In popular culture

-In the 1943 film Heaven Can Wait, Henry Van Cleve (Don Ameche) met his future wife Martha Strable (Gene Tierney) in Brentano's.

-Brentano's was featured in an episode of Mad About You.
-The episode featured Barbara Feldon playing a novelist in which her character was doing a book signing.

-Brentano's was featured prominently in a few episodes of Seinfeld, most notably "The Bookstore".

-Brentano's also appeared in the film Norman...
-Is That You?

-Brentano's was mentioned in William Dean Howells' A Hazard of New Fortunes (chapter 10) and F. Scott Fitzgerald's "Babylon Revisited", Tender Is the Night (chapter XX), and This Side of Paradise (chapter 2).